-Indeed, the conditions imply \re{rozz}.
-If \re{rozz-} holds, then \re{rozz+} implies that $f$ is defined in the first case of \re{fzztwo}.
+Indeed, the latter conditions and \re{rtl0} imply $r(\zeta)-r(z)\geq -2\e\geq -\f{\la_2 d^2}{32}$, which gives us \re{rozz}.
+Thus if \re{rozz-} holds, then \re{rozz+} implies that $f$ is defined in the first case of \re{fzztwo}.
 So it is of class $C^{a+1}$.
-If \re{rozz-} fails, then it is defined in the second case.
+If \re{rozz-} fails, then $f$ is defined in the second case.
 Furthermore, near $|\zeta-z|=d/2$ or $d$, \re{rozz} and \re{rozz+} imply that $f$ is identically zero.
 Therefore, $f$ is of class $C^{a+1}$.

 We claim that $ r \geq\del_0$ on $\pd\om\setminus D$ and it takes all values $[0,\del_0)$ in $\om$.
 Indeed, by \re{ctn0}, $\om$ is not contained in $D$.
 Then $m:=\max\{r(z)\colon, z\in\pd\om\}\geq\del_0$ by \re{rtl0}.
 For any $c\in[0,\del_0)$, we find a line segment $\gaa$ with $\gaa(0)\in C(t)$, $m':=r(\gaa(1))\in[c,m)$, and $\gaa(1)\in\om$.
 Let $s'$ be the largest $s$ such that $r(\gaa(s))=0$, and let $s''$ be the smallest $s\in[s_*,1]$ such that $r(\gaa(s))=m'$.
 Thus $\gaa((s',s''))\subset\om\setminus\ov D$ and $r(\gaa((s',s'')))=[0,m']$; the claim is verified.
 By Sard's theorem, the $ r $ attains a regular value $\e'\in[4\e/5,9\e/{10}]$ on $\om$.
 Recall that $ D_{\e'}=D\cup \{z\in\om\colon r (z)<\e'\}. $ By \re{rtl0}, we obtain